timi2506/brainrotlify/README.md

   • Response is only the brainrotted text with no extra phrases or confirmations.

   • Errors will return JSON with an error reason.

+  • You can get a free Gemini API Key at aistudio.google.com